opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-types/README.md

 <video src="https://openproject-docs.s3.eu-central-1.amazonaws.com/videos/OpenProject-Forms-and-Custom-Fields-1.mp4" type="video/mp4" controls="" style="width:100%"></video>

-## Add table of related work packages to a work package form
+## Add table of related work packages to a work package form (Premium feature)

 Also, you can add a table of related work packages to your work package form.
 Click the green **+ Group** button and choose **Add table of related work package** from the drop-down list.